skyway/skyway-recorder-sdk/README.md

 ##### Exceptions

-- `TypeError` is thrown if invalid type for parameters are given.
+- `TypeError` is thrown if invalid type for parameters are given as follows:
+  - `track` is not passed or falsy
+  - `track.kind` is not equal to `audio`.
+Note that `video` is not supported.
 - `InvalidStateError` is thrown if `recorder.state` isn't `new`.
 - `RequestError` is thrown if invalid request parameter was given as follows:
   - The application associated with the given `apiKey` does not found.
   - The given credential does not match to computed credentials by SkyWay server.
+  - etc.
 - `NetworkError` is thrown, if request for SkyWay backend server failed due to network issues.
 - `ServerError` is thrown, if the SkyWay server encountered an internal error.